iblazhko/cqrs-fsharp/doc/functional-core-imperative-shell.md

   Dependency Injection components, and while implemented in F#, code there can be considered rather imperative.
-Here we prepare environment - read configuration from `appsettings.json` / environment variables, register adapters in MS DI, register MassTransit consumers etc. Finally we start the host by using methods provided in Microsoft Hosting.
+Here we prepare environment - read configuration from `appsettings.json` / environment variables, register adapters in MS DI, register MassTransit consumers etc. Finally, we start the host by using methods provided in Microsoft Hosting.

 * Input triggers.
 Here we take inputs from either API calls or incoming